rabeeadelbeabesh/UNIVERSITY-MANAGEMENT-SYSTEM-USING-MODERN-CPP/README.md

-#University Management System using Modern C++
+University Management System using Modern C++

 The University Management System is a comprehensive software application designed to efficiently manage the various tasks and interactions within a university environment.
 Developed using modern C++, the system caters to three main user roles: student, teacher, and admin.
 Each user role has specific functionalities tailored to their needs, facilitating smooth operation and effective management of university resources.

 Features:

-Student Interface:
+1- Student Interface:

-View Profile: Students can access and print their profile information, including personal details and academic history.
+  - View Profile: Students can access and print their profile information, including personal details and academic history.
-View Courses: Students can see a list of courses they are enrolled in, providing them with crucial information about their academic curriculum.
+  - View Courses: Students can see a list of courses they are enrolled in, providing them with crucial information about their academic curriculum.
     Teacher Interface:

-View Profile: Teachers can access and print their profile details, such as personal information and teaching assignments.
+  - View Profile: Teachers can access and print their profile details, such as personal information and teaching assignments.
-View Courses: Teachers can see the list of courses they are assigned to teach.
+  - View Courses: Teachers can see the list of courses they are assigned to teach.
-Add Course: Teachers have the privilege to add new courses to the system.
+  - Add Course: Teachers have the privilege to add new courses to the system.
-Remove Course: Teachers can remove courses they no longer wish to offer.
+  -Remove Course: Teachers can remove courses they no longer wish to offer.
   Available Courses: Teachers can view a list of courses available for teaching.
   All Courses with Students: Teachers can access a comprehensive list of all courses along with the students enrolled in each course.
   Available Students: Teachers can view a list of available students for enrollment in their courses.
   Add Student to Course: Teachers have the authority to add students to their courses.
   Remove Students from Course: Teachers can remove students from their courses as needed.
   Admin Interface:

 Add Student: Admins can add new students to the system.
 Update Student: Admins can update student information.